Cubie87/cubie87.github.io/posts/frameworkLaptop/frameworkLaptop.md

 I also encountered issues where the laptop would refuse to recognise the dock at all, instead assuming that it was just a basic 65W+ USB C Charger.
 Again, solved by power cycling the dock.

+There were also cases where the laptop wouldn't recognise any USB devices that I plugged into either the dock or the laptop.

 These issues were getting annoying, so I reached out to the FW Support Staff at this point.

 #### Boot Issues